BDC Hamburger Icon

 The right approach and tools can resolve miscommunication between departments.
 By outlining everyone’s roles from the beginning, team members will know whom to contact if they need help with a particular issue.
 Ensure everyone’s contact information is readily available.

-You can use team collaboration tools, like workplace communication app Slack or Asana, to keep departments working together.
-These tools allow team members to chat in real time, assign tasks, share resources and keep a written record of each project.
+Tools like Asana or Slack for workplace communication can help keep departments working together.
+These apps allow team members to chat in real time, assign tasks, share resources and keep a written record of each project.

 Did You Know?Did you know